LAION-AI/Open-Assistant/notebooks/code-bugger/openbugger_example.md

    steps 7 and 8 for the medium and hard scripts, but with the "medium" and "hard" injection methods and different numbers of errors to inject.

+It also contains openbugger_example_noimports.ipynb that skips 1/2/3 with a big copy-pasta with code updated 1/8/2023, use this if you don't want to bother installing openbugger.

 General Usage To use OpenBugger, import the SintaxBug or LogicBug classes from the openbugger module and use them to inject a bug with a call to the inject().
 The injector will return the modified script with the injected bug.